nikhilvanama/Currency_convert_React/README.md

 1. Sign up for an account at [ExchangeRate-API](https://www.exchangerate-api.com/).
 2. Navigate to the API key section and generate a new API key.

-**Note:** The API is free but has a limited number of requests per day.
+**Note :** The API is free but has a limited number of requests per day.

 ## Insert Your API Key
 1. Open your project folder in VS Code.